zerotrustprivacy/interact_iq_app/README.md

 🔮 Future Ideas
-PillPal has a solid foundation, but the potential is huge!
+InteractIQ has a solid foundation, but the potential is huge!
 Here are some ideas for the future:

 ML-Powered Alerts: Train a model to go beyond keyword matching and predict the likelihood of a side effect based on more complex data, further reducing alert fatigue.